 Students without program-approved funding during the summer months may take on outside paid positions during those months.
-However, the Director of Clinical Training must approve the position in order to insure that it involves adequate supervision.
+However, the Director of Clinical Training must approve the position if it involves clinical training in order to ensure that it meets our standards and involves adequate supervision.

-Note: Leisure activities, such as hobbies, non-clinical volunteer work, church activities, and the like, are not covered by this policy.
+Note: Leisure activities, such as hobbies, non-clinical volunteer work, community activities, and the like, are not covered by this policy.

-F. Grievance procedure
+G. Grievance procedure